lendmid/lendmid/README.md

 ### Hey folks! 👋

-Hi there!
-I'm Dima and I'm 27 years old, currently residing in Tel Aviv, Israel
+I'm Dima and I'm 27 years old, currently residing in Tel Aviv, Israel and originally from Moscow, Russia

 I'm a self-taught Full Stack Engineer with focus and passion on Frontend development.
 I enjoy working with others and solving tricky problems.
 Take a look at my work in the pins below 💫